noduslabs/graphology-metrics/README.md

 ### Extent

-Computes the extent - min, max - of a nodes or edges' attribute.
+Computes the extent - min, max - of a node or edge's attribute.

 ```js
 import extent from 'graphology-metrics/extent';